 We worship both alone and together, using the Book of Common Prayer.
 You will find that our theology—the way we think about God—informs the words we use to worship.
 We believe that no language can adequately describe or praise God, but believe the words of our liturgies to be full of both beauty and dignity.
 Our service of Holy Baptism in particular spells out the things we promise when we become Christians.

-As you learn more about our faith, we hope you will come and worship with us on Sundays at 9:00AM or 11:00AM.
+As you learn more about our faith, we hope you will come and worship with us on Sundays at 10:00AM.
 Feel free to call us with any questions.
 God bless!